Chart Color Schemes

 Kenmore's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Kenmore.
-The prevalence of common health conditions across all age groups is very low.
-Approximately 75% of the total population (7,716 people) have private health cover, compared to 72.0% across Greater Brisbane and a national average of 55.3%.
+Prevalence of common health conditions across all age groups was very low.
+Approximately 75% of Kenmore's total population (7,716 people) had private health cover, compared to 72.0% across Greater Brisbane and the national average of 55.3%.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 7.8% and 7.4% of residents respectively.
-72.2% of residents declare themselves completely clear of medical ailments, compared to 73.1% across Greater Brisbane.
-The area has 16.8% of residents aged 65 and over (1,738 people), which is lower than the 18.2% in Greater Brisbane.
+Mental health issues impacted 7.8% of residents, while asthma affected 7.4%.
+A total of 72.2% declared themselves completely clear of medical ailments, compared to 73.1% across Greater Brisbane.
+Kenmore has 16.8% of residents aged 65 and over (1,738 people), which is lower than the 18.2% in Greater Brisbane.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health